James-Livesey/ORGNET/README.md

 A wireless networking peripheral for the Psion Organiser II.

 ## Getting the code
-This repository contains Git submodules which must be cloned to be able to assemble the ORGNET application's code and run an emulated Organiser II.
+This repository contains Git submodules that must be cloned to be able to assemble the ORGNET application's code and run an emulated Organiser II.
 To clone this repository, run:

 ```bash
 git clone --recurse-submodules https://github.com/James-Livesey/ORGNET